KPI of the Day – Logistics: # Warehouse storage space

 To indicate the total storage capacity from the warehouses owned by the company.

-When calculating the warehouse space requirements, up to 70-80% from the total surface’s capacity can be considered as available for actual storage space.
-The difference in percentage up to 100% is used to ensure proper ventilation, handling space, passageways and repackaging areas.
+When calculating the warehouse space requirements, up to 70-80% of the total surface’s capacity can be considered as available for actual storage space.
+The difference in percentage up to 100% is used to ensure proper ventilation, handling space, passageways, and repackaging areas.

 Nowadays every warehouse or distribution center deals with the challenge of efficiently utilizing the space available, which has a significant impact on cost structures.
 This can be done by selecting the right handling equipment and warehouse management solutions.